hashtagbime/724/readme.md

                 URL: "/samanAPI/Statistics/HealthRequestsLisByPhoneNumber",
                 Method: "GET"
                 Headers:{
-                                                Client-Key: the client key that were gavin to you in the previews document },
+                                                Client-Key: the client key that were gavin to you in the previews document,
+                                                Authorization: the authorization in this aoi depends on the the user's phone number, just enter the phone nomber of the current user in the authorization header.
+                                      },
                 Params: {
                     phone: the user's phone number